chrisbinnie/linux-server-security/index.md

 ### Configure SSH Key Authentication

-SSH key authentication is significantly more secure than password-based login:
+SSH key authentication is significantly more secure than password-based login.
+This is the newer type, as RSA is deprecated:

 ```bash
 # Generate SSH key pair (on client machine)